Does Spaying And Neutering Affect My Dog’s Personality? Myths Debunked

 Dogs of any age — young or old — must go through a physical exam and health check before they can undergo anesthesia or the surgery itself.

-We’ve mentioned pyometra and mammary cancer before; any age of female dog can get pyometra and middle to older age dogs are more susceptible to cancer.
-Male dogs on the other hand can get tumors, the chances increasing with age.
+We’ve mentioned pyometra and mammary cancer before; any age of female dog can get pyometra, and middle-aged to older age dogs are more susceptible to cancer.
+Male dogs, on the other hand, can get tumors, the chances increasing with age.

 The optimal age for surgery is dependent on breed, but veterinarians typically recommend getting females spayed before they have a heat cycle to help lessen the chance of mammary cancer.

 A good frame of reference; start thinking about surgery at six months, which is typically average.
-In larger and giant breed dogs, such as Great Danes and St. Bernards, we recommend waiting longer so they’re fully developed past the puppy stage.
+In larger and giant-breed dogs, such as Great Danes and St. Bernards, we recommend waiting longer so they’re fully developed beyond the puppy stage.

-Myth: Spay and Neutering will make them gain weight
+Myth: Spaying and neutering will make them gain weight

-Your dog might gain weight, but they’re not gaining it due to surgery, they’re likely gaining it because their dietary demands are changing as they’re becoming an adult and entering a new life stage.
+Your dog might gain weight, but it’s not due to surgery; they’re likely gaining it because their dietary needs are changing as they become adults and enter a new life stage.

-Spay and neutering typically happens around the same time a dog is transitioning into adulthood, therefore they have to be treated like an adult in terms of food consumption and exercise.
+Spaying and neutering typically occur around the same time a dog transitions into adulthood; they need to be treated like adults in terms of food intake and exercise.

 Myth: I don’t need to spay and neuter my dog if they’re my only pet

-Spay and neutering contributes not only to the health of our pets, but it’s also responsible for pet overpopulation.
+Spaying and neutering not only contribute to our pets’ health but also help address pet overpopulation.
 Aside from this benefit to society, it’s also good for the pet.
 If you take your pet to doggy day care or even the park, it’s a risk.

-Additionally, if you ever decide you do want another dog, spay and neutering helps the two get along because it can lessen dominance issues and the two have an easier time adjusting to one another.
+Additionally, if you ever decide you want another dog, spaying and neutering help the two get along by lessening dominance issues and making it easier for them to adjust to one another.